BETHUELTHIPE/BethuelPortfoliowebsite/README.md

-# Dynamic-Bethuel-Portfoli-owebsite
+# Dynamic-Bethuel-Portfolio-owebsite
-Resume downladable pdf file
+Contact page fully responsive
+Resume can be downloaded on my portfolio website